chimera-linux/cports/Packaging.md

 Subpackages for language bindings should put the language name in the suffix, e.g. `foo-python`.
 However, language modules that are the primary package should put that in the prefix, e.g. `python-foo`.

+As far as general guidelines on subpackages go, things should be separated as little as possible while still ensuring that people do not get useless bloat installed.
+That means separating runtime libraries where they can work on their own, always separating development packages, always separating language bindings (where they bring a dependency that would otherwise not be necessary) and so on.

 <a id="filesystem_structure"></a>
 ## Filesystem Structure